pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 # Mobile Push Notifications API for Dart SDK

-Connect PubNub publishing to third-party push services: Google Android FCM (Firebase Cloud Messaging) and Apple iOS APNs (Apple Push Notification service).
-See Mobile Push Notifications for details.
+Connect PubNub publishing to third-party push services: Google Android FCM and Apple iOS APNs.
+Learn more: Mobile Push Notifications (/docs/general/push/send).

-Requires Mobile Push Notifications add-on: Enable in the Admin Portal.
-See the support page for enabling add-ons.
+Prerequisite: Enable the Mobile Push Notifications add-on for your key in the Admin Portal (https://admin.pubnub.com/).

-Supported gateways: PushGateway.fcm (FCM) and PushGateway.apns2 (APNs).
-For APNs2, topic is required and environment is optional (development or production).

 ## Add device to channel

-Enable mobile push notifications on the provided set of channels.
+Enable mobile push notifications for a device on specified channels.

 ### Method(s)